 The hope that genetic developmental disorders can provide evidence of innate modular structure is undermined by an absence of direct links between genes and particular high-level cognitive structures.
 Currently, there are no known genes that serve the function of coding directly for specific high-level cognitive structures and, consequently, for domain-specific developmental outcomes.
-Indeed, current knowledge suggests that genetic effects in brain development are generally both widespread and graded, and when they occur in more restricted areas, these do not match up with subsequent regions of specialization for higher cognitive functions, with the possible exception of primary sensory and motor systems (Karmiloff-Smith, 1998; Karmiloff-Smith, Scerif, & Thomas, 2002; Kingsbury & Finlay, 2001).
+Indeed, current knowledge suggests that genetic effects in the brain are generally widespread, and when they occur in more restricted areas, these areas do not match up with subsequent regions of functional specialization (Karmiloff-Smith, 1998; Karmiloff-Smith, Scerif, & Thomas, 2002; Kingsbury & Finlay, 2001).

 The alternative to viewing developmental impairments as if they were high-level lesions to a static system is to view them as the outcome of initial differences in the lower level constraints under which the cognitive system develops (i.e., the high-level deficits are an outcome of development itself; Elman et al., 1996; Karmiloff-Smith, 1998; Oliver et al., 2000).
 When genetic damage leads to high-level anomalies in a developmental disorder, differences are likely to lie in the initial low-level neurocomputational properties of the brain, such as local connectivity or the firing properties of neurons, rather than in selective deficits to high-level cognitive components.
 Different, initial low-level constraints lead to alternative developmental trajectories, which in turn generate a particular profile of high-level cognitive abilities.
 This perspective has implications for the types of data that are collected in characterizing developmental disorders.
-An approach that predicts widespread atypicalities across cognitive domains with more serious and less serious behavioral consequences will generate a different research agenda to one that simply searches for selective deficits against a background of normal function, an issue we consider in more detail elsewhere (Thomas & Karmiloff-Smith, 2002a).
+An approach that predicts widespread atypicalities across cognitive domains with more serious and less serious behavioral consequences will generate a different research agenda to one that simply searches for selective deficits against a background of normal function, an issue we consider in more detail elsewhere (Thomas & Karmiloff-Smith, in press).